mozilla/chronicle/server/README.md

   - we use UUIDs to identify everything, not incrementing integers
   - `updated_at` NOT NULL: always set it along with `created_at` at create time
     - this gives us the option to version elasticsearch on postgres update times later
+- postgres: underscores vs camelCase
   - db fields, tables, indexes are underscore-delimited
-  - db code will be camelCased
+  - db code is camelCased
-  - the pg DBO has a function to automatically handle this conversion
+  - the pg DBO automatically translates results from underscores to camel before returning results
+  - individual queries inside models contain underscored keys
 - data types
   - char strings
     - use TEXT for text by default (it's all varlena under the hood in postgres)